Vegan Panang Curry with Tofu

 Thick and creamy vegetable curry with tofu in a skillet with a wooden spoon.

-Serve the finished curry over a bowl of your favourite rice.
+Serve the finished curry over a bowl of your favourite rice, noodles or any other whole grain.

 A bowl of tofu vegetable curry over rice with cilantro beside it.